ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 ----------------------------------------
 As you make changes in your ``doc/`` branch, you want to periodically test then in local documentation builds as described in :ref:`doc_building`.
-After you resolve any issues and are satisfied with what apears in a local build, you are ready to push your changes to the library's GitHub repository.
+After you resolve any issues and are satisfied with what appears in a local build, you are ready to push your changes to the library's GitHub repository.
 To accomplish this, you can use either Git commands or Git Extensions.